jean1880/frontend-interview-challenge/README.md

 The challenges are broken into two groups - functional programming challenges and UI component challenges.

 Challenges can be found in the `challenges/` directory.
-Each challenge contains three files:
+Each challenge contains two files:

 #### `challenge.js`